Marion Indiana and Grant County Indiana Golf Courses, home of the Walnut Creek Golf Complex

 It seems the most asked question is:Which is the best course?

 – That is hard to say, depending upon what you like; either could be the best course for you.
-Walnut Creek is the most played because of a couple of reasons, first is the fact that we staff the Walnut Creek Clubhouse more hours than at the Club Run Golf house and we do not duplicate the proshop inventory at Club Run and only stock the consumable items and some logo items.
+Walnut Creek is the most played because of a couple of reasons.
+First is the fact that we staff the Walnut Creek Clubhouse more hours than at the Club Run Golf house and we do not duplicate the proshop inventory at Club Run and only stock the consumable items and some logo items.
 (A cart path ties the two courses together so the second clubhouse is not necessary on a lot of days) The second reason is familiarity; our members know Walnut Creek well enough to play it blindfolded so it yields few surprises to them.
 Walnut Creek is a fairly typical 70’s layout with long tees and large greens.
 It does offer a variety of teeing areas and can be stretched out to just over 6900 yards.
 With the elevation changes it does play quite difficult when you play it all of the way back.
 Our longest hole is # 11 with a 620 yard par 5, but it plays mostly down hill.
 I would tell you that it is more forgiving than Club Run so that if you spray the ball a little you will not lose as many strokes or balls.
 Club Run typically is the harder of the two courses; even though most people play the blue tees at only 5791 yards.
 Club Run is much more of a shot maker’s course.
 It features more doglegs and lay-ups than does Walnut and because we tried to make it as natural as possible it does eat more golf balls.
 There are a lot of subtleties and the first time you play Club Run you may not place your ball in the best position for the approach shots to the greens.
-In tournaments where we play over the full 36 hole track, normally the scores are about 3 strokes tougher at Club Run.
+In tournaments where we play over the full 36 hole track, normally the scores are about 3 strokes higher at Club Run.
 When we designed the course part of our premise was that the game in the past few years has focused too much on strength and not enough on shot making ability.
 It was our theory to build a little shorter course but not make it so easy that it was not a test of golf.
 On Club Run, the 60 something can compete with the 20 somethings on a more level playing field.
 Club Run takes the strength factor out of the game.
-The two courses complement each other very well; for instance, when visiting golf professionals bring their amateur friends and play 36 holes, the amateurs play very competitively with the professionals at Walnut Creek but normally the golf professionals eat the amateur’s lunch at Club Run.
+The two courses complement each other very well.
+For instance, when visiting golf professionals bring their amateur friends and play 36 holes, the amateurs play very competitively with the professionals at Walnut Creek.
+However, the golf professionals will usually prevail easily at Club Run.

 It is my feeling that many people think Club Run is too hard, I guess you will have to find that out for yourself.
 As far as maintenance, they are both maintained very well.
 Perhaps the newer grasses provide better fairways at Club Run but the greens are seeded from the same variety of bent grass and play very similar.
 Club Run has enlisted more passion than Walnut Creek ever did, it seems to be a love hate relationship with some making the decision that Club Run is the only course to play period!